-How to Get Your Projects Published in Design Publications
+How to Get Your Projects Published

 In a highly competitive market, editorial features help increase name recognition and brand awareness, boost website traffic, and establish you as an expert in the field.
 The nature of public relations is rapidly changing and it’s important to stay ahead of the curve by ensuring your projects receive the attention they deserve.
 With print publications on the decline —Traditional Home is the latest magazine to devolve—editorial pitching requires more strategic thinking and big ideas.
 Plus, in today’s age, digital media is equally as important as print media.
 There are a lot of Do’s and Dont’s when it comes to pitching so we’re giving you a complete guide to editorial pitching for the design industry below.

 Get permission from your client.

 First and foremost, you must get permission from your client before you can publish your project on your website, social media, or proceed with media outreach.
 Homeowners who are willing to be named and featured, can strengthen the editorial appeal of the project and increase the chances of it getting picked up; on the other hand, many clients want to remain anonymous.
 Either way, editors and writers may request to interview your client to learn about the details and nuances of the project.
 It's essential to determine the level of visibility you'd like to get for your project and start the conversation early.

 The most important thing you can do is craft unique stories about your process and firm in order to set yourself apart amongst competitors.
 Ask yourself, “What makes this project stand out from others?” and dive into the why behind your selections and the design.
 It’s also important to note that the fast pace of digital media requires the need for stories to engage audiences.
 The more comprehensive the story is, the more likely editors with move forward with a feature.

 Invest in good photography.